rakeshravidata/Pudhina/index.md

 <span style="font-weight: bold;"> <span style="color:black">4.
 Application of Bayesian Ensebmbles in Cybersecurity</span> <span style="float: right; "> 2018</span> </span><br>
 Implemented a Bayesian Regressive Additive Trees on cybersecurity data set( <a href="https://www.stratosphereips.org/datasets-ctu13/">Dataset</a>) using backfitting Markov Chain Monte Carlo algorithm that generates samples from a posterior<br>

+<span style="font-weight: bold;"> <span style="color:black">5.
+Credit Card Fraud Prediction</span> <span style="float: right; "> 2018</span> </span><br>
+Segmented Credit Card Users into different levels of risk based on their probability of defaulting which is based on a deep learning prediction model.
+The data set used for the project was procured from UC Irvine's Machine Learning Repository.
+The model was able to make predictions with an accuracy of 87%<br>